Information for Students from the United States

 Where are we?

-TRU is located in Kamloops, a smaller city of 100,000 people, four hours by car northeast of Vancouver, British Columbia, Canada.
+TRU is located in Kamloops, a smaller city of 100,000 people, four hours by car northeast of Vancouver, British Columbia, Canada and a 5-hour drive from Seattle, Washington.
 As one of the warmest and driest cities in Canada, Kamloops is known for a great climate, outstanding recreation and outdoor activities, and for being a safe, friendly and welcoming place to live.

 Why TRU?
 Five great reasons